yawad/smartobjects-java-client/README.md

 </dependency>
 ```
 ### Download source code
 Download the source code and include it in your Java Application project.
-All codes are available in the **mnubo-java-sdk-client**.

 ## Usage
 ---